JanSchwegler/kiweb/dokumentation/dokumentation.md

 [Link in new Tab](radiohead/){:target="_blank"}

 TODO:
-- rotate vinyl background layer -> done -> document
-- "Weitere Schritte" dokumentiere (Titel schon gesetzt)
 - Responsive -> done ?
-- Inhaltsverzeichnis in doku
+- Inhaltsverzeichnis in doku aktualisieren

 Future changes:
 - Change pitch on scratch